 Here’s what we’ll cover:

-What is Distribution Software?
+What Is Distribution Software?

-Distribution software covers the systems used to run operations, including accounting, inventory management, customer relationship management, order management, purchasing, warehouse management, and front counter operations.
 While small operations can use generic accounting and inventory management systems, distributors and distribution centers (DCs) require the special functions available in distribution management systems.

 Automates the point of sale if the distributor does pick up sales for wholesale or even retail.
-Functions include order processing, tax calculations, receipt printing.
+Functions include order processing, tax calculations and receipt printing.
 Interfaces with inventory and customer relationship systems.
-Example vendors include Microsoft, Counterpro, and Activant.|
+Example vendors include Microsoft, Counterpro and Activant.

-Used to maintain customer contact information, preferences, reorder points, and credit information.
-Functions include generating mailing lists, maintaining sales history, and tracking co-op sales.
-Example vendors include SAP, Oracle, and SugarCRM.|
+Used to maintain customer contact information, preferences, reorder points and credit information.
+Functions include generating mailing lists, maintaining sales history and tracking co-op sales.
+Example vendors include SAP, Oracle and SugarCRM.

-Prepares bids, prepares quotes, and processes customers orders.
+Prepares bids, prepares quotes and processes customers orders.
 Functions include quote to order, preparing shipping information, creating return materials authorizations.
-Example vendors include SAP, NetSuite, and Microsoft.|
+Example vendors include SAP, NetSuite and Microsoft.

 Used to order inventory and track discounts offered.
-Functions include preparing purchase orders, tracking economic order quantities, and preparing receiving reports.
-Example vendors include Gilliani, Geneva, and Microsoft.|
+Functions include preparing purchase orders, tracking economic order quantities and preparing receiving reports.
+Example vendors include Gilliani, Geneva and Microsoft.

-Used to count, track, receive, and locate parts and materials.
-Functions include tracking assets, processing advance notifications, tracking inventory value, and tracking reorder points.
-Example vendors include Sage, Epicor, and Oracle.|
+Used to count, track, receive and locate parts and materials.
+Functions include tracking assets, processing advance notifications, tracking inventory value and tracking reorder points.
+Example vendors include Sage, Epicor and Oracle.

 Tracks the quantity and stock of inventory items within the warehouse.
-Warehouse distribution management functions include slotting analysis, preparing pick information, and location tracking.
-Examples vendors include Royal4, S2K, HighJump, and Geneva.|
+Warehouse distribution management functions include slotting analysis, preparing pick information and location tracking.
+Examples vendors include Royal4, S2K, HighJump and Geneva.

-Automates the general ledger, accounts receivable, accounts payable, and other accounting functions with special emphasis on the unique requirements of distributors.
-Functions include keeping ledger balances, tracking client debt, and calculating available discounts.
-Example vendors include SAP, Oracle, Microsoft, and Intuit.|
+Automates the general ledger, accounts receivable, accounts payable and other accounting functions with special emphasis on the unique requirements of distributors.
+Functions include keeping ledger balances, tracking client debt and calculating available discounts.
+Example vendors include SAP, Oracle, Microsoft and Intuit.

 Used to adjust inventory levels according to fluctuations in the demand forecast to ensure that supply coordinates with demand.
-It will include functionality to track customer delivery schedules, manage customer rebates, and process order returns.
-Example vendors include SAP, Epicor, and NetSuite Distribution.
+It will include functionality to track customer delivery schedules, manage customer rebates and process order returns.
+Example vendors include SAP, Epicor and NetSuite Distribution.

 What Type of Buyer Are You?

-- Full-suite buyer.
+Full-suite buyer.
 These buyers value the seamless integration of data and processes that comes from having one system for all functions.
-For example, a full-suite system for accounting, customer relationship management and inventory management can turn quotes automatically into orders and then generate picking lists, shipping labels, and invoices.
+For example, a full-suite system for accounting, customer relationship management and inventory management can turn quotes automatically into orders and then generate picking lists, shipping labels and invoices.
 These buyers favor complete distribution management software suites like Oracle, SAP, Sage ERP or Microsoft Dynamics AX.

-- Multiple warehouse operations buyer.
+Multiple warehouse operations buyer.
 These buyers run multiple facilities and need to track and balance inventories over a geographical area.
 The buyers require software that can balance inventory between warehouses while strategically placing it closest to the probable customers.
 The system must give both overall enterprise data as well as breaking down each operation.
 It must track customer and vendor accounts, and make sure customer accounts are consolidated even if the customer orders from different locations.

-- Departmental buyer.
+Departmental buyer.
 These buyers are specialists for firms that have an internal distribution network.
-They may only sell to their own outlets, but they must contend with multiple suppliers, inventory issues, competing corporate customers, and transportation decisions similar to commercial distributors use.
+They may only sell to their own outlets, but they must contend with multiple suppliers, inventory issues, competing corporate customers and transportation decisions similar to commercial distributors use.
 As such, they should evaluate software for wholesale distribution companies that can support multiple departments.

 Small business buyer.
 These buyers may work for distributors or wholesalers or may have a distribution component as part of their business.
-They usually have smaller numbers of clients, suppliers, and inventory and may include some assembly or production components but still face the same basic issues as large-scale distributors.
+They usually have smaller numbers of clients, suppliers and inventory and may include some assembly or production components but still face the same basic issues as large-scale distributors.
 These buyers are often using paper-based systems or general wholesale distribution software small business distributors typically use like Intuit or Peachtree.

-Benefits & Potential Issues
+Benefits and Potential Issues

 As distributors feel pressures from increasing demands to restock as the economy recovers and to reassert value in the supply chain, they need concrete benefits to justify system expenses.

-- Lower total logistics cost.
+Lower total logistics cost.
 Since distribution management systems let managers get a more realistic view of inventory costs, they can take steps to increase the overall costs.
 For example, it might be more cost effective to buy a slightly more expensive product that has better packaging that takes substantially less shelf space.

 Increased profitability.
 Combining information from TLC analysis and slotting analysis, objects that are picked together often, can be shelved next to each other.
 This reduces the overall labor involved in picking, although the costs for each individual item is constant.

-- Improved customer service.
+Improved customer service.
 In addition to fulfilling orders more quickly and accurately, inventory systems work with customer relationship management and order management systems to project customer’s needs, notifying representatives to contact customers with suggested orders and recommending related goods.
 Ideally, your distribution business software interfaces directly with the customer’s order system allowing orders to be placed and processed automatically.

 Improved vendor relations.
 Distributors can use the information and analysis from the inventory system to become better customers to their suppliers by analyzing trends and placing orders that do not have to change in the middle of fulfillment.
-Better orders, improved receiving processes, and integration with supplier systems all work to make vendor transaction run smoother.
+Better orders, improved receiving processes and integration with supplier systems all work to make vendor transaction run smoother.

 Reduced compliance costs.
 Many distributors are subject to strict governmental and insurance regulations because of the materials they carry in inventory.
 Distribution management software can generate much of the required compliance documentation as a consequence of ordering and receiving materials and equipment.

 The chief issue with wholesale distribution software systems is lag time.
 Even when the various modules and components share a database, which is the norm now, there is a time lag between when events occur and when they are recorded.
 This can lead to improper decisions.
 Most systems are written with the assumption that changes are made and transmitted instantly; reality is different.

 For example, when a customer places an order, ideally the value of that order should be immediately moved from current inventory and appear in accounts receivable.
-What really happens is that the order is entered, the inventory is tagged as “Allocated”, the pick list is generated, the inventory is picked and packaged.
+What really happens is that the order is entered, the inventory is tagged as “Allocated," the pick list is generated, the inventory is picked and packaged.
 If the shipment is free on board (FOB) origin, once the order is picked up, the items should be removed from inventory.
 The inventory system’s recorded location of the inventory at any given time has important tax and floor planning considerations, which can affect cash flow.

 The other limitation is expense.
-Even basic warehouse distribution software systems use bar codes, mobile readers, and a wireless network.
+Even basic warehouse distribution software systems use bar codes, mobile readers and a wireless network.
 More advanced systems require an extensive infrastructure that potentially requires every location on every shelf to have some form of hardware installed.